Keyvan-rh/Crunchy-DR/README.md

 ### Create a project and install Crunchy operator

-Login to OPENSHIFT that you plan to have your master Postgresql "dc1" and create a new project:
+Login to OPENSHIFT that you plan to have your DR Postgresql "dc2" and create a new project:

 ```
 oc create aap-db